iFast GLOBAL BANK: Loss-making asset underreports its losses. No foreseeable profits. Continuous equity infusions. Ineffective management.

 1) “Congrats” to IFAST shareholders!
 The UK digital bank purchase transaction, which resembles a scammy hoax, is complete!

-Over the past 2.5 years, IFAST has spent around £94 million (a whopping S$160m) on a former remittance business-based BFC bank with a net tangible assets value of just £13.7 million (Table 1, Fig. 1)
+Over the past 2.5 years, IFAST has spent around £94 million (a whopping S$160m, £84m in equity and £10m in loans) on a former remittance business-based BFC bank with a net tangible assets value of just £13 million before the acquisition (Table 1, Fig. 1).

 It seems that the IFAST CEO/Chairman was so desperate for a banking license after failures in Singapore, Malaysia, and Hong Kong that IFAST massively overpaid for a subpar asset in the UK.

-Based on our calculations, IFAST injected a massive £94 million GBP to fully acquire former BFC bank with a tangible net book value of just about £13.7m GBP.
-Current iGB bank net asset estimate stands at around £38 million GBP.
+Based on our calculations, IFAST injected a massive £94 million GBP to fully acquire former BFC bank with a tangible net book value of just about £13m GBP before the acquisition.

 2) The former 15%-owning minority shareholder of EPHL, Mandeep Ahluwalia (MMSS Investments Ltd), has benefited from cash injections exclusively provided by IFAST from early 2022 till September 2024, with no contributions from him.